Wednesday, February 18, 2026

 By Ross Hetrick

-Lydia Hamilton Smith would have remained an obscure historical figure except that she was used by the enemies of Thaddeus Stevens to try to discredit him.
+Lydia Hamilton Smith would have remained an obscure historical figure except that enemies of Thaddeus Stevens used her to try to discredit him.

-As a lifelong bachelor Stevens employed housekeepers both in Gettysburg and Lancaster.
-Smith was Stevens's last housekeeper and worked for him from either 1844 or 1848 until his death in 1868.
-From all accounts, Smith was an excellent housekeeper who also served as his nurse as was common for housekeepers in those days.
-She was also a savvy businesswoman and assisted Stevens in some of his various endeavors.
-After his death, Smith parleyed the $5,000 left to her by Stevens into a successful boarding house in Washington, D.C.
-She would have led a successful if not notable life except that worked for a famous abolitionist and she was a quarter African American.
+As a lifelong bachelor Stevens employed housekeepers in both Gettysburg and Lancaster.
+Smith was Stevens's last housekeeper, working for him from either 1844 or 1848 until his death in 1868.
+By all accounts, Smith was an excellent housekeeper who also served as his nurse as was common in those days.
+She was a savvy businesswoman and assisted Stevens in some of his endeavors.
+After his death, Smith parlayed the $5,000 left to her in his will into a successful boarding house in Washington, D.C.
+She would have led an accomplished if not notable life except that she worked for a famous abolitionist and was one-quarter Black.

-Stevens's enemies, which were legion, jump on this combination and loudly proclaimed that Smith was his mistress and she had misled him into his anti-slavery beliefs.
+Stevens's enemies, who were legion, jumped on this combination and loudly proclaimed that Smith was his mistress and that she had misled him into his antislavery beliefs.
 Of course this ignored the fact that Stevens had started his crusade against slavery 20 years before employing Smith.

-"No more curious or sinister figure ever cast a shadow across the history of a great nation than did this mulatto woman in the most corrupt hour of American life.
+The slur that Smith was Stevens's mistress faded after their deaths and was not included in early Stevens biographies.
+But in 1905 the best-selling novel, The Clansman, by Thomas Dixon, Jr., revived the charge.
+In that book the character Austin Stoneman, based on Stevens, has a housekeeper called Lydia Brown.
+She is described this way: "No more curious or sinister figure ever cast a shadow across the history of a great nation than did this mulatto woman in the most corrupt hour of American life.
 The grim old man who looked into her sleek tawny face and followed her catlike eyes was steadily gripping the Nation by the throat.
-Did he aim to me this woman the arbiter of its social life, and her ethics the limit of its moral laws?"
+Did he aim to make this woman the arbiter of its social life, and her ethics the limit of its moral laws?"

 No comments: